the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 in setting up their analysis pipeline and/or research data management (RDM) solutions.
 When the field requires research on sensitive data or information, e.g. patient information in medicine, this RSE should have knowledge about secure transfer methods and/or ways to anonymize the data.
-As part of RDM, this RSE profile includes support at all stages research data undergo in the so call research data lifecycle, with synchronous data management processes.
+As part of RDM, this RSE profile is able to support all stages of the research data lifecycle[@Nieva2020], with synchronous data management processes.
-Those processes implement established best practices for planning and documenting of data acquisition in a data management plan (DMP) as well as for management, storage and preservation of data, and publication and sharing of data in repositories according to the FAIR principles [@FAIR].
+Those processes implement established best practices for planning and documenting of data acquisition in a data management plan (DMP) as well as for management, storage, and preservation of data, and publication and sharing of data in repositories according to the FAIR principles [@FAIR].

 ### OpenScience RSE
 Open Science and FAIRness of Data and Software are increasingly important topics in research, as exemplified by the demand of an increasing amount of research funding agencies requiring openness.